ForNeVeR/dotnet-licenses/README.md

 copyright = "© Microsoft Corporation.
 All rights reserved."
 ```

-- `file_name` is the full name of the file relatively to the package root.
+- `file_name` is the path of the file relatively to the package root.
+May be a glob in some cases.
 - `source_id` is the NuGet package that is the origin of the file.
 - `source_version` is the version of the package.
 - `spdx` is the SPDX identifier of the license.